Old Dog Haven Rocks!

 However, these stories weren’t about death.
-They are about how the hopeless, lonely lives of sick, unwanted, homeless old dogs transform into lives filled with love and companionship, something many of them never had.
+They show how the hopeless, lonely lives of unwanted, homeless old dogs transform into lives filled with love and companionship.

 Furthermore, these dogs gave much in return to their new people.
 Here’s what one woman wrote about an Old Dog Haven dog she adopted: